microsoft/PowerApps-Samples/cds/webapi/C#/BasicOperations/README.md

 # Web API Basic Operations Sample

-This Sample demonstrates how to perform basic CRUD (Create, Retrieve, Update, and Delete) and associative operations using the Common Data Service for Apps Web API.
+This Sample demonstrates how to perform basic CRUD (Create, Retrieve, Update, and Delete) and associative operations using the Common Data Service Web API.

 ## How to run the sample